git/git.github.io/rev_news/drafts/edition-87.md

 * [[ANNOUNCE] git-scm.com Heroku credits update](https://lore.kernel.org/git/YkcmtqcFaO7v1jW5@nand.local/)

-  Taylor Blau announced that the Heroku credits for [git-scm.com](https://git-scm.com), Git project's de-facto homepage, would not be provided for free by Heroku anymore.
+  Taylor Blau announced that the Heroku credits for [git-scm.com](https://git-scm.com), Git project's de facto homepage, would not be provided for free by Heroku anymore.

   The Git project has so far relied on those free credits from Heroku